cb05757/2014_World_Cup/README.md

 2014_World_Cup
 ==============

-A website for the 2014 World Cup
+A website for the 2014 World Cup utilizing HTML5, CSS and JavaScript.
+Works in all modern browsers.